-Chop the lemongrass into 2 inch pieces, cutting off the woody ends.
-Remove the skin from the ginger by scraping it off gently with metal spoon, and then cut it into coin-sized chunks.
+Chop the lemongrass into 2-inch pieces, cutting off the woody ends.
+Remove the skin from the ginger by scraping it off gently with a metal spoon, and then cut it into coin-sized chunks.
 Tear the kaffir lime leaves in half.
 Cut the tomato into 6ths.
 Deseed all of your bird’s eye chillies, or if you like the heat leave the seeds in one or two of the chillies.
 Once that’s done, finely chop the chillies.
 Squeeze the juice from your lime and put that aside for later.

 Put the lemongrass, ginger, kaffir lime leaves, chillies and tomatoes into a large pan, along with the chicken stock, and bring to the boil.

-Once it’s at boiling point turn it down to a medium-low heat so you can continue with your prep.
-Here, you’ll need to chop your chicken breast into thin strips and fry it in a separate pan, in low fat oil until cooked through and light golden brown.
+Once it’s at boiling point turn it down to medium-low heat so you can continue with your prep.
+Here, you’ll need to chop your chicken breast into thin strips and fry it in a separate pan, in low-fat oil until cooked through and light golden brown.
 Once this is ready, add it to the main pan along with the coconut milk, lime juice, fish sauce and Thai chilli paste.

-The soup will only need another 10 minutes on a medium heat before it’s ready to serve.
+The soup will only need another 10 minutes on medium heat before it’s ready to serve.
 While it’s on the hob, finely chop the spring onions and roughly chop the coriander so they’re ready to garnish the soup when you serve it.